 What is Bomba?

-Pronounced “BOAM-ba,” this Afro-Puerto Rican genre of music and dance is lively, full of movement and rhythm, and best described, in the words of Bomba Master Nelson Baez, as a conversation between a drummer and a dancer: “The dancer is literally playing that drum through their body.”
-Bomba is completely unchoreographed – the drummer must predict intuitively what the dancer will do.
+This Afro-Puerto Rican genre of music and dance is lively, full of movement and rhythm, and best described, in the words of Bomba Master Nelson Baez, as a conversation between a drummer and a dancer: “The dancer is literally playing that drum through their body.”
+Bomba is completely unchoreographed—the drummer must predict intuitively what the dancer will do.
 Nowadays, drummers and dancers often perform onstage, but Nelson prefers to think of the experience of Bomba in its traditional setting: a circle amongst actively participating spectators.
 “As the people get inspired,” he says, “one would come into the center of the circle.”
 This intricate relationship between the dancer and the lead drum, or subidor, is enveloped by other drummers, singing voices, and the movements of the spectators, resulting in a beautiful and impressive artistic experience.
-In August, State of the Arts captured Nelson’s group Cimarrones in a live performance at the Sixth Annual Latino Festival of Hightstown-East Windsor, a showcase of the diverse artistic traditions of New Jersey’s Latinos communities.
+In August 2018, State of the Arts captured Nelson’s group Cimarrones in a live performance at the Sixth Annual Latino Festival of Hightstown-East Windsor, a showcase of the diverse artistic traditions of New Jersey’s Latinos communities.

 As Izzy muses, “You can definitely feel the history within each song, within each rhythm, within each dance step.”
-To hear more about the transformative power of the music and why Nelson Baez’s hairs stand up just talking about Bomba, watch our upcoming episode on State of the Arts’ new season, premiering Wednesday, 10/3 and Saturday, 10/6 at 7:30 pm, repeating Thursday, 10/11 at 11:30 pm on NJTV.
-The episode airs on WHYY Sunday, 10/7 at 11 am.
+To hear more about the transformative power of the music and why Nelson Baez’s hairs stand up just talking about Bomba, watch our episode on State of the Arts.